-Refer to the Construction Environment Management Plan (CEMP) for the criteria used to determine the location of stockpiles.
+Refer to the Construction Environment Management Plan for the criteria used to determine the location of stockpiles.

-Acid Sulphate Soils (ASS) or mulch stockpile management, including leachate containment, will be in accordance with the SWMP.
+Acid Sulphate Soils (ASS) and mulch stockpiles leachate containment, will be in accordance with the SWMP.
 The Roads and Maritime publication Environmental Direction - Management of Tannins from Vegetation Mulch (January 2012) will be used as a reference document.